CAmorin28/mini-qr-ordering-system/README.md

 ## API overview

-All API routes are same-origin with the app (local or Vercel):
+All API routes are same-origin with the app:

 | Method | Route | Description |
 |--------|-------|-------------|